-Serbia: The lack of electricity but without restrictions, claim EPS power utility management27.
-June 2014. / News Serbia Energy
+Serbia: The lack of electricity but without restrictions, claim EPS power utility management, News Serbia Energy

 How much electricity will miss depends primarily on the speed that will stabilize the production in MB “Kolubara”.
 In the coming winter, the electricity production in Serbia could be one-third lower, due to difficult situation at the mines of MB “Kolubara” and the lack of coal, said the Director of Thermal Power Plant “Nikola Tesla”, Čedomir Ponoćko.
 He explained that between 40 and 45 thousand tons of coal per day is delivered from MB “Kolubara” to the TPPNT, which would not significantly affect the electricity production in the summer.
 However, when an increase of the electricity consumption comes with the temperature drop, the TPPNT will not be able to achieve the planned electricity production, and that is why the revision of EPS operation is going to be needed.